 Do you have a source on that for the P?
 It could very well be the 32 that is the difference.
 Remember how long it was until we figured out the T stood for terminal?
 Until we have solid proof either way, my guess is that it’s pigtail

 First thing, I knew right away that the “P” could not stand for pigtail because the more-common 34 and 7002 models have pigtail connectors, and they don’t have “P” in their model numbers.
-If P stood for pigtails, then the model numbers would’ve be 7002P and 34P; but that was not the case.
+If P stood for pigtails, then the model numbers would’ve been 7002P and 34P; but that was not the case.
 Second, I remember reading someone’s comment (either on Facebook, Reddit, or YouTube) that the “P” meant higher input power.
 But then in this link below, I found out that “P” means polarized.

 Interestingly enough, Wheelock also manufactured the 32PT and 32PT-WS models.
 But I’m not sure if 32P/32PT was still made after the grille redesign.